About

 The Algorithmic Sabotage Research Group (ASRG) is an ongoing, conspiratorial, aesthetico-political, practice-led research framework focused on the intersection of digital culture and information technology. #

-It explores the diversity of practices and the role of artistic activism in exposing, critiquing, disrupting and countering the encroachments of algorithmic systems of power, control and exploitation, with the objective of strengthening, promoting and protecting human rights and fundamental freedoms by offering interdisciplinary pathways to empower the public.
+It examines the multifaceted manifestations of artistic activism and its role in exposing, critiquing, disrupting and countering the encroachments of algorithmic systems of power, control, and exploitation, with the objective of strengthening, promoting, and defending human rights values and fundamental freedoms by offering interdisciplinary pathways to empower the public.

 Research Questions #

-The research is guided by the following questions:
+The research is structured around the following core questions:

 Contact #

-Those wishing to remain anonymous may wish to consider utilising the Tor Browser, ideally on a computer located outside of one’s place of residence or employment.
-This will also serve to enhance the level of security available.
+For individuals seeking to maintain anonymity, we recommend utilizing the Tor Browser, preferably on a device located outside of one’s place of residence or workplace.
+This approach will further enhance the security and confidentiality of your communication.

 Social Media #